collective/collective.recipe.backup/README.txt

     with ``--verbose`` if this option is enabled.

 snapshotlocation
-    Location where snapshot defaults are stored.
+    Location where snapshot backups of the filestorage are stored.
 Defaults to ``var/snapshotbackups`` inside the buildout directory.

 gzip